Health effects of fish oil: Where do we stand?

 - Research on omega-3s has varied through the centuries

-(CNN)Study after study will say adding fish to your diet is a healthy move.
+(CNN)Study after study will say that adding fish to your diet is a healthy move.

 The federal advisory committee that wrote the Dietary Guidelines for Americans 2015-2020 advises adults to eat about 8 ounces of a variety of seafood each and every week.